jeyavelu/projectBid/README.md

 3. This Spring Boot project has an embedded REDIS server added as plugin.
 If you are running from windows machine. you wil be prompted with a dialog window to grant permission to execute redis-server-2.8.19.exe file.
 Please click yes and proceed.

+4. This project is configured to run at custom port# 8008 with base URL as http://localhost:8008/intuit/demo

-4. Sample Requests and Responses of all APIs used in this demo project is available in the file "Request_Response_Sample.txt"
+5. Sample Requests and Responses of all APIs used in this demo project is available in the file "Request_Response_Sample.txt"

 # POC Assumptions